 3. Set Up Live Streaming Delivery

 The issue with delivery is that there are dozens of video formats, devices and browsers that your viewers can use.
-You have to make sure that your video is streamed in high quality and in each of these formats.
+You have to make sure that you’re streaming your PPV event in high quality and in each of these formats.
 In other words, you need hundreds of variations of your live stream, all played simultaneously!

 Plus, you have to make sure that the video loads fast.
 So, if the viewer’s internet connection is slow, you’d probably want to deliver the live stream in lower quality so that they can still enjoy seamless playback.

-This is another compelling reason not to attempt to use Wordpress if you want to sell live streaming videos.
+This is another compelling reason not to attempt to use Wordpress if you want to live stream pay per view events.

 The good news is that streaming video platforms handle all of this behind the scenes.
-For example, StreamingVideoProvider uses a global multi-bitrate Video CDN to automatically adapt your live stream to the device that’s playing.
-As a result, your live streams look good and play without delay on any device.
+For example, StreamingVideoProvider uses a global multi-bitrate video CDN to automatically adapt your live stream to the device that’s playing.
+This means that you can, for example, quickly start a streaming service that delivers your content reliably on any device.

-We already laid out a few very important reasons NOT to use Wordpress to monetize your live streams.
-So, for the rest of this article, we will only talk about on how to make money broadcasting live video.
+We already laid out a few very important reasons NOT to use Wordpress to publish a pay per view live stream.
+So, for the rest of this article, we will only talk about on how to use a dedicated PPV service.